Merge K Sorted Arrays: Efficient Approaches and Code Examples

 Approaches to Solve the Problem

 When merging multiple sorted arrays into a single sorted array, we can follow different strategies to achieve the goal efficiently.
-One of the simplest approaches is the Brute-Force Approach, which uses basic list operations to solve the problem.
+This section explores three main approaches: Brute-Force, Min Heap, and Divide and Conquer.

 1. Brute-Force Approach

-The Brute-Force Approach is the simplest method for multiple merge K sorted arrays.
+The Brute-Force Approach is the simplest method for merging K sorted arrays.
 It follows these steps:

 This approach ensures correctness but is not the most efficient, as sorting takes additional time.